Wedding Attire for Men: The Style Guide for 2023

 While things can go wrong on the wedding day, it’s important to understand what you can control and what you can’t.
-One of the things you can control is ensuring that the wedding party and your wedding attire is ordered and ready in time for the big day.
+One of the things you can control is ensuring that the attire for you and your wedding party is ordered and ready in time for the big day.

 - Should You Wear a Tux or Suit?

 - How Do You Pick a Tuxedo For a Wedding?

 - Which Suit is Best For a Wedding?

 - How Soon Do Groomsmen Need to Get Fitted?

 - Groom Versus Groomsmen Q&A

 Should You Wear A Tux Or Suit?

 Talk to your fiancée about the formality of your wedding.
 A formal wedding almost always calls for the groom and groomsmen to wear tuxedos.
 However, for a semiformal wedding, a dark suit with an off-white shirt is a popular choice, and khaki or white suits are often good choices for summer or destination weddings.

 You can always tell the difference between a tailored suit or tux and one that is off the rack.
 Be it the lining, the stitching, the fabric the garment is made of, and most of the time, the fit itself.
 If you are renting, go to a higher-end rental place, forget Moore’s rentals and the “booklet” people.
 Go to a place that has stock on-site and will let you try stuff on.